 Dive into the fresh flavors of spring with this Fava Bean and Chickpea Salad, a protein-rich recipe that's vegan friendly and a definite crowd-pleaser.
 Ready in just 20 minutes, tender and slightly sweet favas - fresh or from frozen - pair perfectly with creamy chickpeas and a light lemon dressing, all complemented by chopped herbs and cucumber.

-If you love bright spring salads, try my microgreens salad or garlic herb dressing atop your favorite greens!
+If you love bright summer salads, try my microgreens salad or peaches and burrata salad with your favorite greens!

 Jump to: